ChristianSCheung/aptive_challenge/README .md

 # Aptive Technical Challenge

-This project is a simplified data pipeline that extracts Spotify top tracks data, enriches it with audio features, and loads it into Snowflake for further analysis using dbt.
-It includes Docker setup, scheduled orchestration, and transformations through dbt models.
+This project is a data pipeline that extracts my friends Spotify top tracks data, enriches it with audio features, and loads it into Snowflake for further analysis using dbt.

 ## Architecture

 ```
 Spotify API (Top Tracks)
         ↓
-Audio Features CSV (fallback due to API limitations)
+Audio Features CSV (fallback due to API deprecation)
         ↓
 Python Pipeline (run.py)
         ↓